-- · You must tell the DSL immediately and record the allegation, but do not investigate it - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - The DSL will record a risk assessment and support and protection plan for all children involved the victim(s),the child(ren) against whom the allegation has been made and any other child affected with a named adult they can talk to if needed (the choice of any such adult should be the child's) - The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate
+- You must tell the DSL immediately and record the allegation, but do not investigate it - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - Whenever sexual violence has occurred or is disclosed the DSL will ensure that both the "victim(s)" and the "perpetrator(s)" are formally referred to children's social care.
+This will be in addition to reporting the matter to the Police.
+Sexual violence includes rape, assault by penetration and sexual assault.
+Children under 10 are below the age of criminal responsibility.
+Therefore, if they engage in peer on peer abuse it is referred to as harmful sexualised behaviour rather than sexual assault.
+However, this should not deter schools from taking it seriously and formally referring both the "victim(s)" and the "perpetrators(s)" to children's social care. - The DSL will record a risk assessment and support and protection plan for all children involved the victim(s),the child(ren) against whom the allegation has been made and any other child affected with a named adult they can talk to if needed (the choice of any such adult should be the child's) - The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate